Quick Start

 The client transparently handles the full flow:

-GET /for/api-access-a1b2c3— receives402with payment requirements- Signs two HBD transfers (net to merchant + fee to HivePay)
+GET /for/api-access-a1b2c3— receives402with payment requirements- Signs a single HBD transfer of the full amount to the merchant

 - Retries with the